 Virgin Beaches & Village Life At Nabule And Myaw Yita (Full Day) Virgin beaches and a rustic charm awaits you!
 After breakfast, set out for Nabule in your private vehicle which is just an hour’s drive away.
 Although Nabule is still a pristine beach, this is set to change shortly with the construction of the Deep Sea Port.
 Enjoy some barefoot bliss before continuing on to Mya Yin Gyi Village.
 At a local restaurant, relax under the shade of a giant banyan tree and watch as the waves crash over the rocks on the shore.
 Savor a hearty lunch and set forth for Myaw Yit, which is about an hour away.
 This region is home to Myaw Yit Paya, a charming pagoda that is set on a rocky headland and offers spectacular views of the seascape.
 If you wish, travel onwards to San Maria, a beautifully secluded beach lined by a verdant forest, which is known to the local population as Myaw Yit.
 Afterwards, on your way back to Dawei, take a short break at the quaint Kan Panyi fishing village to observe the traditional method of drying fish.
 (Full Day, Private Activity & Transfer, Time of Day – Morning, Travel time to activity – 1 hr, Fitness level: Moderate.
 Please bring comfortable walking shoes.)

-Myeik is a charming coastal city by the Arabian Sea, located in the heart of southern Myanmar.
+Myeik is a charming coastal city by the Andaman Sea, located in the heart of southern Myanmar.
 Owing to its strategic location between China and the Middle East, Myeik has enjoyed the position of a prominent international port, offering safe harbor to many an illegal vessel in the past.